ggordham/ora-lab/scripts/README.md

 Note: when doing RU patches be sure to be specific, E.G. to get 19.10 use 1910 not 191 which will put 1911, 1912, etc.

+TODO
+- replace wget with curl to remove dependency

 -------------------------------------------------------------